D10X1D0/OSC_D10/README.md

 Currently able to talk with [Buttplug.io](https://buttplug.io/) , tested with [Intiface](https://intiface.com/)

 # How to run
-Have a python interpreter and/or IDE installed.
-(Tested in Python 3.11 using pycharm) Clone this repo inside a python project.
+Have a python interpreter and/or IDE installed (Tested in Python 3.11 using pycharm).
+Clone this repo inside a python project.
-Install the python module dependencies listed inside requirements.txt Run main.py
+Install the python module dependencies listed inside requirements.txt.
+Run main.py

 I used color codes to print to console, they look like this "'\033[95m'"